saharletaief/Tweets_classification/README.md

 <p>Stemming :</p> Stemming is a kind of normalization for words,where a set of words in a sentence are converted into a sequence to shorten its lookup. <br>
 The words which have the same meaning but have some variation according to the context or sentence are normalized.
 <p>Lemmatization :</p> The algorithmic process of finding the lemma of a word depending on their meaning.<br>
-It helps in returning the base or dictionary form of a word, which is known as the lemma using PorterStemmer().<br>
+It helps in returning the base or dictionary form of a word, which is known as the lemma using PorterStemmer().
    #### Lemmatization better than Stemming
 Stemming algorithm works by cutting the suffix from the word.
 In a broader sense cuts either the beginning or end of the word.<br>
 On the contrary, Lemmatization is a more powerful operation, and it takes into consideration morphological analysis of the words.
 <p>WordCloud:</p>Word Cloud is a data visualization technique used for representing text data in which the size of each word indicates its frequency or importance.<br>